alguoo314/NIFFLR/README.md

 ### Compilation Dependencies
 To successfully compile NIFFLR, make sure the following development libraries are installed on your system:

-Boost development libraries (e.g., libboost-all-dev on Ubuntu/Debian)
+Boost development libraries (e.g., libboost-all-dev on Ubuntu/Debian)<br>

-zlib development libraries (e.g., zlib1g-dev on Ubuntu/Debian)
+zlib development libraries (e.g., zlib1g-dev on Ubuntu/Debian)<br>

 For example, on Ubuntu/Debian, run:

-sudo apt-get update
+sudo apt-get update<br>

-sudo apt-get install libboost-all-dev zlib1g-dev
+sudo apt-get install libboost-all-dev zlib1g-dev<br>

 ### Installation
 To install, first download the latest distribution from the github release page https://github.com/alguoo314/NIFFLR/releases.
 Then untar/unzip the package nifflr-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
 The installation script will configure and make all necessary packages.
 The nifflr.sh executable will appear under bin/